 There is no installation or compatibility hassle in Google Shopping.
 All you need to do is sync your WooCommerce store with Google Merchant Center and boom, you’ll see all your information updated on Google.
 Even if you make any changes just click, select, and upload the data.

 2. Free Product Listing

 The best part about the integration is that you can enlist your product on google’s shopping tab for free for a lifetime.
 Your products will start to appear in Google search results, image search, and Gmail with this.

-With the free listing feature, you can now turn your full focus towards running Ad campaigns.
+With the free listing feature, you can now turn your full focus toward running Ad campaigns.
 Now all you have to do is to make the best use of this opportunity.

 3. Gain more Traffic and Sales with Google Smart Shopping Campaigns

-Once you integrate and add all your products on Google shopping, it’s time to promote your products with Google’s ad campaigns.
+Once you integrate and add all your products to Google shopping, it’s time to promote your products with Google’s ad campaigns.